Dubai airport was really nice, for many reasons but eeeeeespecially for the FREE WiFi - huge plus!.

 After sorting out my laptop I tried out one of the restaurants on the ground floor.
 For the cheap price of $4 USD I got a pepper chicken steak with egg, rice, noodles, vegetables, soup and a can of coke.
 The meal was delicious.
 I almost felt guilty paying so little for it!

 My friend Bryan Huang noticed from my facebook status that I was in Kuala Lumpur, so he put me in touch with his friend Darren Yoon, another poker pro.
 I went with Darren to Zook which was a really nice high-end club.
-I was able to walk straight in with Darren past all the people waiting in line like bitches outside, so that was awesome.
+I was able to walk straight in with Darren past all the people waiting in line outside.

 I had a lot of fun with Darren and his friends, and afterwards they took me to this little food stall where I had the best chicken and rice ever.
 I dunno if it was because I was super drunk and hungry, but it tasted out of this world.
 Omnomnomnom.